szelongq/tp/docs/UserGuide.md

 This command allows you to add a new employee into HeRon, as long as the all details of the employee is given and follow the requirements.

 <div markdown="block" class="alert alert-info">
-**:information_source: Note:**

-* You cannot add an employee with the same Name, Email or Phone Number used by another existing employee in HeRon.
+:information_source: Take note: You cannot add an employee with the same Name, Email or Phone Number used by another existing employee in HeRon.
 </div>

 **Format:** `add  n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS r/ROLE l/NUMBER_OF_LEAVES s/HOURLY_SALARY hw/HOURS_WORKED o/OVERTIME [t/TAG]…​`